Landmannalaugar – Álftavatn

-Luckily (I say luckily with a wry grin) we were all headed for the next hut, a further back-breaking 12km on along the trail, but it’s setting so I had been told was worth the extra distance although at that particular time I would have been thankful for stopping where I was, snow or no snow!
+Luckily (I say luckily with a wry grin) we were all headed for the next hut, a further back-breaking 12km on along the trail, but it’s setting so I’d been told was worth the extra distance, although at that particular time I would have been thankful for stopping where I was, snow or no snow!

 Leaving the welcoming confines of the hut behind we trekked across yet more snow until eventually we entered an area with dark palagonite mountains and glaciers, replacing the deep and constant snow we had now grown so accustomed to.